GjikaByte/GjikaByte/README.md

 🗺️ Based in the Netherlands

-📚 MSc in Finance from EDHEC Business School
+📚 MSc in Finance from EDHEC

 🎓 BSc in Automation Engineering from Politecnico di Milano